emtee40/dcspy-wiki/Information.md

 # Live DCS-BIOS
 When enable DCSpy will use live/git version of DCS-BIOS.
-You can compere it to DCS OpenBeta.
+It is like DCS OpenBeta vs. Stable.

+When you switch to live version for first time be patient DCSpy will download repository (ca. 150 MB it can take a few seconds), freeze can be expected.

 This is recommended way by DCS-BIOS developers.